-According to Article 3 II 2 (2) of the Guideline, new cosmetic ingredients must not be complex materials, which means that application and safety evaluation must be carried out on single materials.
+In addition, according to Article 3 II 2 (2) of the above Guideline in the current law, new cosmetic ingredients must not be complex materials, which means that application and safety evaluation must be carried out on single materials.
 There are some plant extracts and fermentation liquids whose new substance is substantially hard to be isolated from the solvent, and even if a new substance is isolated, there is a possibility that the new substance will turn to a different one from those is actually compounded into cosmetics due to a chemical change in the process.
-Then safety cannot be properly evaluated through evaluating a single material.
-It is desirable from the perspective of ensuring safety of the new ingredients that application be carried out on same substance contained in the final product, as is done in the majority of countries including Japan, the United States and Europe.
+Due to this, there is a concern that evaluation on single materials may not be adequate for safety.

-The disclosure and release of information also needs improvement.
-There are cases where the Chinese government requires the disclosure of information which is related to company secrets such as details on procedures, reaction process and reaction conditions in the manufacturing process, and there are cases where such information was posted on the China Cosmetic Management Bureau website after an examination.
-In January 2014, the China Cosmetic Management Bureau invited public comments on the revision of operation rules on permission for new ingredients in and after April 2014, showed the thought that it shall give permission for new ingredients to each company and will not disclose company secrets such as manufacturing methods, for four years, and notified to the WTO-TBT committee in February 2014.
+There are cases in evaluation of new ingredients under the current law that are required to disclose information which is related to confidential corporate information such as details on procedures, reaction process and reaction conditions in the manufacturing process, and there are cases where such information was posted on the China Cosmetic Management Bureau website after the examination.
+In January 2014, the China Cosmetic Management Bureau invited public comments on the revision of operation rules on permission for new ingredients in and after April 2014.
+It will give permission for new ingredients to each company and will not disclose confidential corporate information such as manufacturing methods, for four years, and notified to the WTO-TBT committee in February 2014.
 Although this revision may improve the provision on disclosure and release of information and accelerate acceptance of new ingredients, details remain unclear.